-My forthcoming album Hey Sicko has been a decade in the making…surfing life’s waves of hopes, disapointments, lovers, haters, believers, non-believers, blood, sweat, punches, smiles, right hooks, laughter and tears.
+My album Hey Sicko has been a decade in the making…surfing life’s waves of hopes, disappointments, lovers, haters, believers, non-believers, blood, sweat, punches, smiles, right hooks, laughter and tears.

-I am finally giving birth to this lion on my own, scheduled for release into the ether in 2020.
-It is a love letter of awakening our self-empowerment to all the outsiders, renegades, mavericks, seekers, mystics, starseeds, wanderers and rebels out there...
+I am finally giving birth to this lion on my own, released into the ether 2nd October 2020.
+It is a love letter to the awakening of our self-empowerment.
+Dedicated to all the outsiders, renegades, mavericks, seekers, mystics, starseeds, originals, wanderers and rebels out there...

-No artistic compromises have been made, the underbelly, the beast’s vunerability is revealed.
+No artistic compromises have been made, the underbelly, the beast’s vulnerability is revealed.
 I can say with full conviction this is the best work I have yet completed.